amanfc7/12333472_Applied_DL_Natural_Language_Processing-_Sentiment-Analysis/Assignment 2/Readme.md

 ## CI / Auto-formatting

 -CI YAML file: .github/workflows/ci.yml

 -Runs on push and pull request:

 -Installs dependencies from requirements.txt

 -Runs pytest -v automatically

 -Caches pip packages to speed up workflow

 -Uploads test reports as artifacts

+## Conclusion

+In this project, I re-implemented an end-to-end sentiment analysis pipeline on the IMDB dataset using a fine-tuned RoBERTa model.
+After systematic hyperparameter tuning across multiple configurations, the reimplemented optimized model of RoBERTa showed clear improvements over a baseline on all evaluation metrics.
+The final model achieved strong generalization on the test set, supported by detailed metric analysis, visualizations, and automated testing.
+These results demonstrate the effectiveness of transformer-based transfer learning for sentiment classification and reflect best practices in applied deep learning workflows.